 What is Matcha?

-Matcha is one of the most premium, flavorful and healthful types of green tea.
+Matcha is one of the most premium, flavorful and beneficial from a health standpoint types of green tea.
+That's one of the biggest reasons Blossom chose matcha latte mix as a founding flavor when we launched our line of latte mixes in 2022.
 It’s grown in the shade, processed into a fine powder, and then blended into tea, lattes, smoothies, ice cream, and more!

 For over 800 years, Buddhist monks have drank matcha as a tool for meditation for its calming and focus-enhancing effects.
 Over the years, researchers have discovered a long list of other health benefits, too.